Texas Labor Laws Guide

 Voting leave (public employers)

-All state agencies are obliged to offer their employees sufficient time off with pay for the purpose of voting in a national, state, or local election.
+All state agencies are obliged to offer their employees sufficient time off with pay to vote in a national, state, or local election.

 Jury duty leave